 “In the aftermath of the evil and senseless attack in Las Vegas, the American people are looking for answers as to how future tragedies can be prevented.
 Unfortunately, the first response from some politicians has been to call for more gun control.
 Banning guns from law-abiding Americans based on the criminal act of a madman will do nothing to prevent future attacks.
 This is a fact that has been proven time and again in countries across the world.
 In Las Vegas, reports indicate that certain devices were used to modify the firearms involved.
 Despite the fact that the Obama administration approved the sale of bump fire stocks on at least two occasions, the National Rifle Association is calling on the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) to immediately review whether these devices comply with federal law.
 The NRA believes that devices designed to allow semi-automatic rifles to function like fully-automatic rifles should be subject to additional regulations.
 In an increasingly dangerous world, the NRA remains focused on our mission: strengthening Americans’ Second Amendment freedom to defend themselves, their families and their communities.
 To that end, on behalf of our five million members across the country, we urge Congress to pass National Right-to-Carry reciprocity, which will allow law-abiding Americans to defend themselves and their families from acts of violence.”

-The political reality is pretty simple bump fire stocks are now on the endangered species regardless of what the NRA says or does… no politician is going to defend them.
-They are going to regulated either because the AFT reclassifies them as an NFA item or Congress ban them.
+The political reality is pretty simple — bump fire stocks are now on the endangered species regardless of what the NRA says or does… no politician is going to defend them.
+The ATF is either going reclassified them as an NFA item or Congress will ban them.

 - The NRA’s strategic ploy on bump stocks – Chris Cillizza, CNN

 - Sen. Feinstein introducing bill to ban bump stocks after Vegas shooting – Ali Rogin, ABC News